How to Seal Granite Countertops

 Photo: istockphoto.com

-Clean the granite countertop 24 hours before sealing, making sure to avoid potentially damaging vinegar, lemon juice, baking soda, bleach, or harsh commercial cleansers.
+Clean the countertop 24 hours before sealing it, making sure to avoid potentially damaging vinegar, lemon juice, baking soda, bleach, or harsh commercial cleansers.
 First, take everything off the counter and wipe it down well with a clean, dry microfiber cloth to remove all surface dust.
 Then, mix 1 teaspoon of dishwasher detergent and 2 tablespoons of isopropyl alcohol in a pint spray bottle and fill with cool water.
+(Alternately, you can use a quality commercial granite cleaner.)
 Generously spray the countertop and wipe it clean with a microfiber cloth, polishing in a circular motion.
 Wait 24 hours before proceeding: The space occupied by the cleaning agent is the same space that the granite sealant will penetrate, so you must ensure that the cleaning liquid has fully evaporated.

 Read the granite sealer’s label thoroughly to understand the application method.
 Should our instructions vary from the label, defer to the manufacturer.
 Open nearby windows and doors for improved ventilation.
 If it’s raining, do not open windows that could allow rain to hit the countertop; instead, open windows in other areas of the room or in adjacent rooms.

-STEP 4: Test the sealer in an inconspicuous spot.
+Step 4: Test the sealant in an inconspicuous spot.

 Photo: istockphoto.com